Magdalene College, Cambridge: Second Court and gardens

-Past the formal hall, the Second Court is most clearly marked by the Pepys Building, where the Pepys Library is housed.
+Past the formal hall, the Second Court is marked by the Pepys Building, where the Pepys Library is housed.
 The architect and polymath Robert Hooke, otherwise best known for coining the idea of a biological cell, participated in designing this building in 1677, and construction carried on from then until the 1700s because of the college's lack of money.
 The inscription on the arch in front of the building, Bibliotheca Pepysiana 1724, refers to the year in which the Pepys Diary was donated to the college, rather than the year in which the building was completed.
 Because of the famous Pepys Diary, the Pepys Library became a popular tourist destination in Cambridge.
-The ground and basement levels of the Pepys Building host the college library where undergraduate course books are available, and is therefore a major study spot for undergraduates.
+The ground and basement levels of the Pepys Building hosted the college library where undergraduate course books were available.
 The Pepys Building was constructed in such a way that it would provide a good view of the Fellows' Garden.
-Construction of a new College Library began in 2018; the new building, designed by Niall McLaughlin Architects, will offer three times more space.
+Construction of a new College Library began in 2018; the new building, designed by Niall McLaughlin Architects, offers three times more space.

-Also situated on Second Court is Bright's Building, named after Mynors Bright, who was most famous for having deciphered the Pepys Diary.
+Also situated on Second Court is Bright's Building, named after Mynors Bright, notable for having deciphered the Pepys Diary.
 It was built in 1908–09 by Aston Webb to provide extra accommodation to host increasing numbers of undergraduate students.
 The largest room in Bright's Building is Ramsay Hall, named after Allen Beville Ramsay.
-The room was originally intended to be a lecture room, but it was later refurbished in 1949 to become the college's canteen.
+The room was intended to be a lecture room, but it was refurbished in 1949 to become the college's canteen.